GuyotJean/Simulation-moteur-de-recherche/README.md

 # GitHub User Explorer

-GitHub User Explorer is a React application that allows users to search for GitHub profiles, view basic user information, repositories, and organizations.
+This is a React application that allows users to search for GitHub profiles, view basic user information, repositories, and organizations.
 This project is primarily a learning and experimental project, so it’s not fully polished.

 ⚠️ **Note:** This application requires a GitHub personal access token to function.
 Without it, fetching user data and repositories will not work.
 The token should be stored in a `.env` file in the root of your project.